Skip to main content

 • OAUTH_INTERNAL_API_KEY - Service-to-service authentication

-• OAuth provider credentials (Google, Microsoft, HubSpot, Notion)
+• OAuth provider credentials (Google, Microsoft, HubSpot, Notion, Salesforce)

 OAuth Database: The Built-in Integrations service uses a separate database (oauth_db).
 When using the internal PostgreSQL instance (postgres.enabled: true), the database is created automatically.
 When using an external database (postgres.enabled: false), you must manually create the database specified in envVars.POSTGRES_OAUTH_DB (defaults to oauth_db).
 See PostgreSQL Configuration and Environment Variables - POSTGRES_OAUTH_DB for configuration details.
 Automatic URL Configuration: When Built-in Integrations service is enabled, the Rails application is automatically configured with CREWAI_OAUTH_API_BASE_URL pointing to the internal Built-in Integrations service URL.
 See Environment Variables - Built-in Integrations for details.